Identifying Parts of a Book

 - After students have successfully completed labeling a book in pairs, they will show what they know independently.

 - Make sure to mix the books up so that the students aren't labeling a book that they just did with their partner.

-- Each student will get a book and set of already labelled sticky notes.
+- Each student will get a book and set of already labeled sticky notes.

-- Finally, allow them time to label the book and bring it to you when they are finished.
+- Provide students with enough time to label the book and have them bring it to you when they are finished.

-- Enrichment: You could have the students who need more of a challenge see if they can come up with other items to label in a book.
+- See if students can come up with other items to label in a book.
 For example, they could label characters, the spine, the title page, etc. Let their imagination run wild.

-- Students may need to explain their answers if you are having a hard time identifying where the sticky notes are on the book.
+- Allow students to explain their answers if you are having a hard time identifying where the sticky notes are on the book.

 - Have the students see if they can name the parts of a book and tell you why they are important.